connoremma/turnkey-solana-paymaster/README.md

 ![alt text](image-1.png)
 - Install dependencies:

-Frontend:
+### Frontend:
 ```
 npm i @solana/web3.js
 ```

-Backend:
+### Backend:
 ```
 npm i @solana/web3.js @turnkey/solana @turnkey/sdk-server
 ```

 ## Step 1: Frontend Implementation

-In this example we'll do a simple SPL token send from A -> B and have our Turnkey paymaster pay the network fee.
+In this example we'll do a simple SPL token send from user A -> user B and have our Turnkey paymaster pay the network fee.
 In your frontend code, build the transaction.

 ```typescript
     const transaction = new Transaction().add(